 Before Congress enacted the ACA, small companies could face hefty prices for insurance due to the insurer’s ability to consider the age of employees and other factors that might increase the cost.
 Now, that’s not allowed.
 The ACA also prohibited insurers from raising rates or denying coverage due to pre-existing medical conditions.

 The ACA implemented metal tiers for gauging the value of each qualified plan.
 The categories are Bronze, Silver, Gold, and Platinum.
 For example, a Bronze level plan will have a lower premium but will also cover less of the total average cost for a subscriber.
 At the opposite end of the spectrum, a Platinum level plan will have a higher premium but will cover more of the service costs.
 Using ACA standards, a plan must cover at least 60 percent of anticipated costs.

 Health insurance needs vary from person to person.
 Fortunately, small employers can choose a health plan that meets their employees’ needs and budgets.
 Many employers provide one medical insurance plan, such as a PPO or HMO.
 The plan must at least be at the bronze level to satisfy the ACA requirements.
 In other cases, the employer may allow employees to choose between multiple plans based on their needs.

 Here are brief answers to some frequently asked questions about California health insurance.

-For organizations with more than 50 employees, large group health insurance is an excellent option.
-As you use this health insurance plan, you may find that it offers you coverage at an affordable price with a significant discount.
-Large group health insurance plans come with the following benefits:
+For organizations with more than 50 employees, large-group health insurance is an excellent option.
+Large group health insurance plans often come with the following benefits:

-You can also choose a Group Coverage Health Reimbursement plan.
-The employer provides group health insurance as well as a monthly allowance to cover deductibles, copays, and other costs.
+It is also possible to create a Group Coverage Health reimbursement plan.
+The company would offer group health coverage while offering a monthly allowance for deductibles, copays, and other expenses.